diatomsRcool/checklists/README.md

 ## Getting the Polygons

 GeoNames has an API that allows users to look up a country ID and get the geolocated polygon.
 Some of these polygons were too long, so the resolution of the national borders had to be reduced.
 The polygons were translated into wkt strings for submission to effechecka.
+Sometimes these wkt strings were too long to be submitted to the API.
+In that case, they had to be shortened by reducing the resolution using reduce_polygon.ipynb.

 ## Getting the lists

 The effechecka API was used in two steps.
-First, the query has to be submitted, then the results downloaded.
+First, the query had to be submitted, then the results downloaded.
 Since these are very large lists, they can take some time between the initial query and completion of the list.
 The first time a query is submitted, effechecka starts compiling the list.
 The second time it is submitted, the results are downloaded, if they are ready.
 If they are not ready, you will have to submit the query again later.
 The Jenkins job will automatically do this for you, but not the jupyter notebook.
 The code for the Jenkins job is in checklists_script_gen.sh.

+When all of the checklists are complete and downloaded, the scripts compress all the lists.
+These need to be downloaded to a local machine outside of this directory because the files will be too large for GitHub.

 ## Making the TraitBank files